sparkfun/WiFly-Shield/src/WiFly/README.txt

 For each example you will need to modify the file "Credentials.h" to supply your network's name (SSID) and passphrase.

-There is also a troubleshooting tool:
+There are also some troubleshooting tools:

   * SpiUartTerminal: enter command mode and send commands manually
+  * HardwareFactoryReset: hardware factory reset a WiFly module

 = Configuration =